 Not a member?
 Access all the benefits of a BMA membership.

-Phone lines and webchat are open from 8am to 8pm Monday to Friday and 9am to 5pm on Saturdays, excluding bank holidays.
+Phone lines and webchat are open from 8am to 8pm Monday to Friday and 9am to 5pm on Saturdays, Sundays, and bank holidays.
 Calls cost the same as geographic numbers starting 01 or 02.

 Message us on Twitter or Facebook to contact an adviser or to arrange a call back.
 Don’t disclose any personal identifiable information about third parties when posting public messages on social media.